-- Scenario Planning as a Tool for Climate Change Adaptation Planning and Governance (funded by the USDS Forest Service Rocky Mountain Research Station)
+- Scenario Planning as a Tool for Climate Adaptation Planning and Governance (funded by the USDA Forest Service Rocky Mountain Research Station)

 - Natural Resource Management Decision-Making under Climate Uncertainty: Building Social-Ecological Resilience in Southwestern Colorado (funded by the North Central Climate Science Center)

 - Futures Thinking, Uncertainty, and Governance at the Food-Energy-Water Nexus (funded by the Luc Hoffmann Institute)

 I currently direct the interdisciplinary Resource Conservation major, the Montana Drought and Climate project, and the NSF-funded UM BRIDGES graduate training program.
 I also co-direct the Community Vulnerability Working Group, a collaboration with the US Forest Service Rocky Mountain Research Station.

 2003: Ph.D.
 Forestry, University of Montana

 1991: B.A.
 Psychology and Environmental Studies, University of California, Santa Barbara

 The Food-Energy-Water Nexus